tud-amr/website/_projects/trilogy.md

   </div>
 </div>

 In collaboration with project partners, we have collected real-world data onboards ships.
-We have also genereated large artificial datasets that we used to train a prediction model for vessels in urban canals.
+We have also genereated large artificial datasets that we used to train a prediction model for vessels in urban canals [[3](/paper_websites/ia-mppi)].

 <div class="row row-cols-1 row-cols-sm-2 row-cols-md-2 g-2">
   <div class="col">